hamzatadeola/Data-Cleaning/README.md

 - Diabetes: True or False
 - Alcoholism: True or False
 - Handcap: True or False
-- SMS_received: 1 or more messages sent to the patient.
+- SMS_received: None or 1 message sent to the patient.
 - No-show: True or False.

 ##Tools Used
 Microsoft Excel

 ## Data Cleaning/Preparation
+I chec